 The Human Resource Information System (HRIS) is a software or online solution for the data entry, data tracking, and data information needs of the Human Resources, payroll, management, and accounting functions within a business.
 It is useful for all processes that you want to track and from which you hope to gather useful and purposeful data.

 Normally packaged as a database, hundreds of companies sell some form of HRIS and every HRIS has different capabilities.
 Pick your HRIS carefully based on the capabilities you need in your company.
-As HRIS have become increasingly sophisticated, the choice has become enough to practically paralyze an HR department.
+As HRIS has become increasingly sophisticated, the choice has become enough to practically paralyze an HR department.